liu-xueyang/liu-xueyang.github.io/_pages/cv.md

 ======
 * B.S. in Electrical and Computer Engineering, Shanghai Jiao Tong University, 2016 - 2018
 * B.S. in Computer Engineering, University of Michigan, 2018 - 2020
-* Ph.D in Computer Science, Georgia Institute of Technology, 2021 - NOW
+* Ph.D in Computer Science, Georgia Institute of Technology, 2021 - Now

 Work experience
 ======
-* SambaNova Systems | Hardware Engineer (2020 - 2021)
+* Hardware Engineer @ SambaNova Systems (2020 - 2021)
   * Designed and optimized hardware programming for layer normalization algorithms with in-house assembly and integrated the template across software stack
   * Implemented DDR shim RTL for new chip generation; Adapted from single-channel DDR4 to dual-channel DDR5
   * Optimized DDR shim microarchitecture: proposed fine-grained credit management to adapt to more requesters; proposed fifo and arbitration structure to improve shim response throughput